thewca/wca-regulations/wca-regulations.md

     - B1a) There is no inspection period.
     - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt:
-    - B2a) The judge resets the timer and stopwatch.
+    - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
-    - B2b) The competitor places his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+    - B2b) The competitor starts the attempt by confirms his readiness and placing his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
-    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
+    - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer (and also starting the solve).
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.
-    - B2e) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
+    - B2e) If a stopwatch is in use in addition to a Stackmat timer, the judge starts the stopwatch as soon as the competitor starts the solve.
+    - B2f) If a stopwatch is in use as the only timer, the competitor places his hands on the table (instead of a Stackmat timer).
+After the competitor confirms his readiness, the judge starts the solve by starting the stopwatch and calling "START".
 - B3) Memorisation phase:
     - B3a) The competitor may pick up the puzzle during the memorisation phase.
     - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).